-During the visit, officers were granted access to all areas of the store and no traces of fireworks were discovered, Priyesh tells Convenience Store.
+Officers were granted access to all areas of the store, but no traces of fireworks were found, according to store owner Priyesh Vekaria.

-Rather than approaching the store directly, Priyesh - who was not present at the time of the incident - noticed on CCTV that the group of officers “deliberately” positioned themselves at the side of the building, appearing to hide next to the wall.
+Priyesh, who was not present during the visit, said CCTV footage showed officers “deliberately” positioning themselves at the side of the building, appearing to hide behind the wall before entering the store.

-“The search began with a fire officer going behind the counter and asking one of the team members to open up the drawers behind the counter,” he says.
+“The search began with a fire officer going behind the counter and asking one of the team members to open up the drawers behind the counter,” he said.

 “When they entered the stockroom, one of the supervising officers went outside to tell the officers who were behind the wall to come into the store.
 The officers were looking in empty boxes and looked fed up that they hadn’t found anything.
 A bit peed off, you could say”.

-Priyesh explains one officer failed to meet “even the most basic” identification standards with “no visible service badge, no collar identification, no insignia or branded uniform and no displayed ID card to indicate any official authority.”
+He raised concerns about officer identification, saying one officer failed to meet “even the most basic” standards, with “no visible badge, collar identification, insignia or displayed ID card”.

-The lack of appropriate police markings and presentation is “clearly visible in the recorded footage” and “raises serious questions about procedural adherence and public transparency”, he adds.
+The lack of appropriate police markings and presentation is “clearly visible in the recorded footage” and “raises serious questions about procedural adherence and public transparency”, he added.

 Upon Priyesh’s arrival at the store, the officers were concluding the search and he was informed of the allegations.
 “First and foremost, I’ve never sold fireworks on that site and I’ve never applied for a licence to sell fireworks, just because I know how much trouble it attracts”.